apache/sdap-in-situ-data-services/README.md

-# Insitu Data in Parquet format stored in S3
+# About
+Ingest in-situ data (in json) to AWS S3 as parquet object files.

+# Deployment
+Follow [this guide](Deployment-in-AWS.md) to deploy SDAP In-Situ to AWS cloud.

+# Ingestion
-### How to ingest a insitu json file to Parquet
+## How to ingest a insitu json file to Parquet
 - Assumption: K8s is successfully deployed
 - Download this repo
 - (optional) create different python3.6 environment